-Dual operations are not supported during Quadruple Word Program operations and the command cannot be suspended.
+Dual operations are not supported during Quadruple Word Program operations and it is not recommended to suspend a Quadruple Word Program operation.
 Typical Program times are given in Table 14, Program, Erase Times and Program/Erase Endurance Cycles.

-See Appendix C, Figure 20, Quadruple Word Program Flowchart and Pseudo Code, for the flow-chart for using the Quadruple Word Program command.
+See Appendix C, Figure 30, Quadruple Word Program Flowchart and Pseudo Code, for the flow-chart for using the Quadruple Word Program command